Major Details

 Finally, you'll gain the skill to properly set up, complete, and pass a welding bend test to AWS (American Welding Society) D1.1 standards.
 With your diploma and this credential, you'll have the skills needed to enter today's welding workforce.

-Apply now for admission to MSC Southeast
+Apply now for admission to Minnesota State College Southeast

 Cluster/Pathway